-After a season of cocktails, celebratory meals and cookies, what better way to start out the year than exploring some of our great Tucson hikes?
+After a season of cocktails, celebratory meals, and cookies, what better way to start out the year than exploring some of our great Tucson hikes?

 While Tucson’s food scene has blossomed the last few years, the hiking trails and complementary weather have always been a main attraction for tourists and locals alike.

 Here is our list of places to hike and work off all of the holiday treats.
-But, as a good hike always earns you a good meal, we are also recommending nearby places to indulge (or eat light!) afterwards.
+But, as a good hike always earns you a good meal, we are also recommending nearby places to indulge (or eat light!) afterward.

 Located in the heart of Tucson, this distinctive landmark looks like a closed hand with an index finger pointed towards the sky.

 The hike starts out easy and progressively gets steeper as you ascend the side of Finger Rock.
 The trees provide some much needed shade as you weave your way through the desert landscape.

 Take this trail for the full stretch, which is 11.1 miles, or until you decide it is time for lunch and head back to your car.

 The Blanco Tacos + Tequila location at Skyline and Campbell is a fabulous post-hike choice.
 Dig into a bowl of guac or sip on a zingy cocktail while unwinding on the patio.

 Their happy hour is one of the best in the city with good eats and drink deals — the Crispy Shrimp "Po Boy” Torta and Nachos are popular choices.